10 Healthy Fish to Eat and 5 You Shouldn't

 Healthy Fish to Eat: Sliced Raw Tuna

 Tuna is another great tasting lean fish.
 Whether you choose to buy your tuna fresh or from a can, you're guaranteed to get plenty of benefits from this large ocean fish!
-It’s easy to see why it’s a staple ingredient across the globe as it is a rich source of protein, B vitamins, selenium, and vitamin D.
+It’s easy to see why it’s a staple ingredient across the globe as it is a rich source of protein, Omega-3, B vitamins, selenium, and vitamin D.

 As it’s higher on the food chain, some tuna has a little more mercury than your other options.
 However, troll or pole-caught albacore tuna, typically weighing less than 20 pounds, have much less mercury and thus get a super green rating.